v.

 JUDGE RULED THAT HE COULD NOT ANSWER THE JUDGE’S

-QUESTION ABOUT THE REASONING PROCESS THAT LED HIM
+QUESTION ABOUT THE REASONING PROCESS THAT

 TO MAKE SEXUAL ADVANCES ON THE ALLEGED VICTIM.